Get up to speed about the world of brand management, design, marketing, and tons of other hot-topic articles aimed at giving you new perspectives.

 We continually strive to improve our products.
 In the last couple of weeks, some exciting Media Library features have been revealed.
 Read along to learn about them.

 Many brand managers believe they’ve got the toughest job in the world.
 That’s right.
 Brand management doesn’t require a six-pack, nevertheless; six brains would be quite helpful, seeing that the job is hard to beat in terms of complexity.

 Happiness comes from the little things in life.
 Sometimes, when we bring smaller features of the Frontify Style Guide to light, we notice a small spark in the eyes of our users.
 Indeed, there are quite some things you can do with our Style Guide, which you might not yet know.

 Scalable brand management software hadn’t really been used in South Africa before now, so when Praekelt designed and built a brand site for Absa Bank, it wasn’t just a new era for them, it was a new era for branding.

-Having a strong brand presents multiple advantages for a business.
-When creating and maintaining a strong brand; nothing — not one thing — is more important than brand consistency.
+Having a strong brand offers multiple advantages for a business.
+When creating and maintaining a strong brand; nothing is more important than being brand consistent.